LeonisX/yoda-stories-translation-tool/documents/italy.md

 ![](images/setup/italy.png)

 `Star Wars: Making Magic` on this disc is similar to other European versions.
-The interface is completely translated, there is a unique link to the registration site and to the `C.T.O.` home site.
+The interface completely translated, there is a unique link to the registration site and to the `C.T.O.` home site.
 The demo version of the game `Rebel Assault II` is also translated into Italian.

 `Star Wars: Screen Entertainment` - a set of screen savers based on the movie `Star Wars: Episode IV - A New Hope`,